What is Azure AD Pass-through Authentication

 ApplicationProxyConnectorService.exe Error: 0 : Passthrough Authentication request failed.
 RequestId: 'df63f4a4-68b9-44ae-8d81-6ad2d844d84e'.
 Reason: '1328'.
 ThreadId=5 DateTime=xxxx-xx-xxTxx:xx:xx.xxxxxxZ

 You can get the details of the error by starting a command prompt and running the following command: (Replace '1328' with the error number in the request.)

 Net helpmsg 1328

-The result will be similar to the following.
+The result is similar to the following response:

-Additional information can also be found in the security logs of the Domain Controllers, if audit logging is enabled.
+If audit logging is enabled, then additional information can also be found in the security logs of the Domain Controllers.
 A simple query for authentication requests by the connector would be as follows:

 <QueryList> <Query Id="0" Path="Security"> <Select Path="Security">*[EventData[Data[@Name='ProcessName'] and (Data='C:\Program Files\Microsoft AAD App Proxy Connector\ApplicationProxyConnectorService.exe')]]</Select> </Query> </QueryList>

-Other errors reported on the Azure AD login screen are detailed below together with the appropriate resolution steps.
+Other errors reported on the Azure AD sign-in screen are detailed below together with the appropriate resolution steps.